-Looking for a ClickUp Student Template?
+Looking for a Use our ClickUp affiliate link!
+Student Template?
 Or maybe a ClickUp Teacher Template?
 We’ve got you covered!

 In this video, we’re giving a quick walk-through of our ClickUp College Template in response to a question emailed to us by a teacher who was struggling to make her ClickUp Workspace work for her — not against her!